genexus-books/Saia/saia-docs/docs/SearchIndexProfile.md

 ### Hypothetical Document Embeddings (HyDE)

 Implements Hypothetical Document Embeddings as detailed [here](https://arxiv.org/abs/2212.10496).
-It is an embedding technique that takes queries, generates a hypothetical answer, and then embeds that generated document and uses that as the final example. the default prompt is:
+It is an embedding technique that takes queries, generates a hypothetical answer, and then embeds that generated document and uses that as the final example.
+The default prompt is:

 ```
 Please write a minimal passage to answer the question only